TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 400,696 videos
+* Total videos: 401,062 videos
-* Total videos found that match keywords: 25,913 videos
+* Total videos found that match keywords: 26,030 videos
+  * Total unprocessed videos: 10 videos
-* Total videos found that are processed and marked: 3,346 videos
+* Total videos found that are processed and marked: 3,347 videos
   * Information Collection: 2,189 videos
   * Non-Giftcard Robux Giveaways: 967 videos
   * Other: 154 videos
-  * Phishing: 36 videos
+  * Phishing: 37 videos

 ### No Videos Found
 The following channels had nothing appear with manual searching.
 Videos may exist, but were not found.